• Skip to main content

 This recipe is high-in-protein and super filling, which makes it a great recipe if you are typically super hungry in the morning or want to stay full longer.

 You can serve it the same way you serve scrambled eggs!
-Great alongside toasts and roasted potatoes with sliced avocado.
+Great alongside toast and roasted potatoes with sliced avocado.
 Sprinkle some vegan bacon bits if you want to add a smoky bacon-ish flavor and this scramble is amazing with vegan hash browns.
-We also love this recipe served over avocado toasts with hot sauce.
-Or, use this recipe when making a vegan savory breakfast bowl!
+We also love this recipe served over avocado toast with hot sauce.
+Or, use this recipe when making a vegan savory breakfast bowl or in breakfast burritos with black beans!

 Also, you can roll the tofu scramble in a large tortilla with lettuce, avocado, hot sauce and bring it to work for a filling lunch.
 Or use it to make tofu scramble breakfast sandwiches!